 In King Edward VIII’s time, the Church and English law considered adultery to be the only grounds for divorce.
 Consequently, under this argument, her second marriage, as well as her marriage to Edward VIII, would be considered bigamous and invalid.

 The absence of Wallis made the King’s “heart grew fonder” for her and he would not budge in his decision.
-On December 3, 1936, Edward VIII had a tense meeting with Prime Minister Baldwin who explicitly warned that the government would resign en masse if the King went ahead on the marriage, even if it was a morganatic one.
+On December 3, 1936, Edward VIII had a tense meeting with Prime Minister Baldwin who explicitly warned that the government would resign en masse if the King went ahead with the marriage, even if it was a morganatic one.

 At this juncture, King Edward VIII accepted that there was no way forward.
 Forced to choose between love and the crown, he renounced his throne to be with Wallis, the woman he loved.